v4iv/theleakycauldronblog/src/pages/blog/writing-tests-for-authenticated-apis-in-django-rest-framework.md

   - Testing
   - Authentication
   - OAuth Toolkit
-meta_title: Writing Tests for Authenticated Routes in Django REST Framework
-meta_description: >-
-  How to write tests for Django OAuth Toolkit Authenticated APIs in Django REST Framework.
 ---
 If you are new to [Django Rest Framework](http://www.django-rest-framework.org/) and [Django Oauth Toolkit](http://dot.evonove.it/) and are having trouble writing automated tests for your `is_authenticated` APIs, you have come to the write place.
 The problem arises because for a token to be generated we need to first create an application and then retrieve it's `client_id` and `client_secret` before sending it along with username and password for generating `access_token`.